-Rory P. Pheiffer is an associate in the Intellectual Property Department.
+Rory P. Pheiffer is a partner in the Intellectual Property Department, and a member of both the Emerging Companies and Life Sciences practice groups.
 His practice covers a broad spectrum of intellectual property issues, including domestic and international patent prosecution, patent litigation, patent opinion and clearance matters, domestic and international trademark prosecution and enforcement, and technology licensing matters.

-Rory prosecutes patents and assists clients with opinion and clearance matters in a variety of technical areas including medical instruments and devices, biotechnology, microfluidic applications, electronics and lighting, printing devices, image scanning and detection devices, digital cameras, and various other devices in the electrical and mechanical arts.
-Medical technologies that Rory prosecutes include: devices and methods for tissue and ligament attachment, tissue engineering, blood sampling devices, electrochemical meters and cells, respiratory apparatuses, surgical instruments, endoscopic devices, surgical seal elements, gastric bands and bypass procedures, cell sorting apparatuses, stents, scaffolds, drug delivery devices and methods, and nucleic acid analysis devices.
+Rory prosecutes patents and assists clients with opinion and clearance matters in a variety of technical areas including medical instruments and devices, biotechnology, microfluidic applications, thermovoltaics, electronics and lighting, printing devices, image scanning and detection devices, digital cameras, and various other devices in the electrical and mechanical arts.
+Medical technologies that Rory prosecutes include those associated with: tissue and ligament attachment; photodynamic therapy; blood sampling; electrochemical meters and cells; surgical staplers and clip appliers; tissue cutting and sealing devices; trocars and retractors; seal elements; gastric bands and bypass procedures; spinal implants; anastomotic and occlusion devices; hydrocephalus valves; and nucleic acid analysis.